luftschloss0/luftschloss0/README.md

 # Hi 👋 I’m HappybutHappy
 - 👀 I am interested in randomness and determinism, both philosophically and as code.
 Data Analysis is also in my field of interest.
-- 📚 I am a PolS and Law student at the same time.
+- 📚 I am a student now.
 - 🌱 I am currently learning various Python libraries.
 - 💞️ I am not looking for a collaboration as I am currently in the learning phase.
 - 📫 Now, my goal is to use coding, which I enjoy spending time on, well enough to reflect my imagination and be useful to humanity.